-Since the pandemic, there has been an increase in the interest of remote job opportunities - as this is clearly the safest option for many people.
+Since the pandemic, there has been an increase in the interest in remote job opportunities - as this is clearly the safest option for many people.
 Remote work allows people to maintain safe social distancing precautions and provides numerous other benefits like flexibility and the elimination of commutes.
 The good news is that businesses are listening to this demand and allowing employees to make their move to work from home a permanent one.
 In fact, three out of four CFOs intend to offer more remote working opportunities for current and future employees.

-This presents a whole new realm of opportunities for candidates interested in working from home in their new career.
+This presents a whole new realm of opportunities for candidates interested in working from home in their new careers.
 Here is how recruiters can help people find a completely remote job in the midst of a global pandemic.

 Market Their Skills for Individual Projects

 If the person has never worked remotely before, it may be best for them to dip their toes into the market rather than dive head-first into a full-time position.
-While working remotely can be a great fit for some people, many struggles with keeping themselves motivated and even deal with loneliness and isolation.
+While working remotely can be a great fit for some people, many struggle with keeping themselves motivated and even deal with loneliness and isolation.
 So, consider asking job candidates if they would be interested in trying remote work on an individual project basis at first - rather than taking on a full-time position.
 This is especially useful for job seekers who do not have a lot of experience in particular positions but need to build some to be more desirable in the job market.

 Whether you are looking to hire remote helpers for specific projects or you are helping candidates find work, consider advising them to start with websites geared towards the gig economy.
 Sites like Upwork, Flex Jobs and Remotive are designed to connect remote workers with projects in areas like (but not limited to):